A lot or a little?

 Is it any good?

-Imagine the potential: gritty, innovative director Guy Ritchie remakes a provocative film about gender and class and the clash of diametrically opposed individuals when the tables are turned on their situation.
+What a waste of a good idea.
+Imagine the potential: Gritty, innovative director Guy Ritchie remakes a provocative film about gender and class and the clash of diametrically opposed individuals when the tables are turned on their situation.
 Mix in sexual tension, a deserted island and two attractive co-stars and you could have a beach bonfire, lighting up the night with fire and sparks.
-In this case, there is no spark to start the fire and the only thing "swept away" is the one hour and thirty-three minutes spent watching.
-What a waste of potential.
+But in this case, there is no spark to start the fire and the only thing "swept away" is the one hour and thirty-three minutes spent watching.

 Adriano Giannini, whose father (Giancarlo Giannini) played the same character of Giuseppe in the original 1974 film, glowers convincingly onscreen, but it is a generally wooden Madonna who adds the one spark to this otherwise soggy fare during her fantasy dance sequence.